Penguins' Arturs Silovs: Set to start Wednesday

 • 1 min read

-Silovs is expected to play between the pipes in Wednesday's road exhibition game against Columbus, Michelle Crechiolo of the Penguins' official site reports.
+Silovs is expected to guard the road goal for Wednesday's preseason game against Buffalo, per Matt Vensel of the Pittsburgh Post-Gazette.

-The plan is for Silovs to be in net for the first half of the game before Filip Larsson replaces him for the second half.
-Silovs is projected to start the 2025-26 campaign as Tristan Jarry's understudy.
-However, there might be an opportunity for Silovs to play a bigger role if he does well, and Jarry endures the same kind of struggles he did last year.
+Silovs is expected to stay in net for the full game.
+This will be his third appearance of the preseason after stopping 19 of 21 shots over his previous two outings.
+He's projected to open the season as Tristan Jarry's understudy, but Silovs might play more than a typical backup if Jarry struggles like he did for significant stretches of 2024-25.